Diamanté & Sterling Twisted Bar Brooch by Dorsons

 The design of this 1940s Dorsons sterling silver brooch with hand-set diamanté was called a ‘twisted bar pin’.
 It comes in its original box, marked with the Jubilee trademark used by the maker (aka D. Ornstein & Sons).
 This jewel is timeless, and it goes with everything!
+You can even wear it as a barrette in your hair!
 This brooch was advertised in the December 1, 1947 issue of Life magazine.
 Scroll down to see a selection of lovely coordinating bracelets.

 - Vintage Bracelets, 1940s Jewelry, Catamore JewelryThis vintage silver bracelet by Catamore has three vertical rows of channel-set diamanté.
 This well-articulated, well-crafted, sterling bracelet has engraved edges and settings.
 It closes with a concealed clasp and safety chain.
 A similar piece by this maker was advertised in the November 15, 1946 issue of Vogue.
 This bracelet dates from 1942 at the earliest, since the company did not open until that year.
 Please note that this bracelet was made for a slim wrist.
 Be sure to measure yours and note the bracelet's dimensions (6 7/8" length) before purchasing.USD$275.00